gerritbruening/TXSTEP/README.md

 Appends lines to the previous line if they do not begin with start-tags.

 ## faustii9+.xml
-Compare more than 9 (xml-)sources, output = diff-files with TEI inspired tags; from these files, after cumulating and sorting, a synopsis of the variant readings is generated
+Compare more than 9 (xml-)sources, output = diff-files with TEI inspired tags; from these files, after cumulating and sorting, a synopsis of the variant readings is generated.

+## c4_recstr.xml
+Compare the three prints of C4, the latter ones of which go back to a lost corrected copy which is to be reconstructed from the readings shared by C<sup>α</sup> and C<sup>3</sup>.